morawskioz/Weather_APP/README.md

 ## General info

 The App created during "Modern React with Redux" Udemy course by Stephen Grider.
-It is an App where you can search for the weather in different cities across the US.
-Just type like "New York" and see for yourself.
+It is an App where you can search for the weather in different cities across the Poland.
+Just type like "Warszawa", hit enter and see for yourself.

 ## Technologies